Willie169/Android-Non-Root/README.md

 RSA is a widely used asymmetric encryption algorithm that underpins many security protocols.
 Its strength lies in the difficulty of factoring large prime numbers.
 The algorithm involves key generation, encryption, and decryption processes utilizing a pair of keys: a public key, shared openly, and a private key, kept secret.

 1. Key Generation: The algorithm begins by selecting two large prime numbers.
 The totient function, equal to the product of the decrements of the two large prime numbers by one, is computed.
 A public exponent, typically 65537, is chosen, which is coprime to the totient function of the product of the two large prime numbers.
 The public key is the array of the product of the two large prime numbers and the public exponent.
 The private exponent is calculated such that the product of the public exponent and the private exponent is congruent to 1 modulo the totient function of the product of the two large prime numbers.
 The private key is the array of the product of the two large prime numbers and the private exponent.
-RSA's security relies on the ease of multiplying primes and the difficulty of factoring their product.
+RSA’s security relies on the ease of multiplying primes and the difficulty of factoring their product.
 2. Public Encryption and Private Decryption (Communication): After generating the keys, RSA can be used for secure communication.
-To encrypt a message, which should be less than the product of the two large prime numbers, the sender uses the recipient's public key with the formula that the ciphertext equals the message to the power of the public exponent modulo the product of the two large prime numbers.
+To encrypt a message, which should be less than the product of the two large prime numbers, the sender uses the recipient’s public key with the formula that the ciphertext equals the message to the power of the public exponent modulo the product of the two large prime numbers.
 Only the intended recipient, with the private key, can decrypt it using the formula that the message equals the cyphertext to the power of the private exponent modulo the product of the two large prime numbers.
 3. Private Encryption and Public Decryption (Signature): RSA can also create digital signatures for authenticity and non-repudiation.
 The sender encrypts a hash of the message with their private key with the formula that the signature equals the hash to the power of the private exponent modulo the product of the two large prime numbers.
 The signature is sent accompanying the original message.
-The recipient verifies the signature by decrypting it with the sender's public key with the formula that the hash equals the signature to the power of the public exponent modulo the product of the two large prime numbers.
-If hash obtained from the formula matches the hash of the received message, it confirms the message's authenticity.
+The recipient verifies the signature by decrypting it with the sender’s public key with the formula that the hash equals the signature to the power of the public exponent modulo the product of the two large prime numbers.
+If hash obtained from the formula matches the hash of the received message, it confirms the message’s authenticity.

 Applications:

 * RSA is employed in various applications that require secure communication and data integrity:
 * Secure Web Communications (HTTPS): RSA is commonly used in SSL/TLS protocols to establish secure connections between web browsers and servers.
 * Email Encryption: Services like PGP (Pretty Good Privacy) use RSA for encrypting emails, ensuring only intended recipients can read them.
-* Digital Signatures: RSA is used to sign software and documents, verifying the identity of the sender and ensuring the content hasn't been altered.
+* Digital Signatures: RSA is used to sign software and documents, verifying the identity of the sender and ensuring the content hasn’t been altered.
 * Secure Key Exchange: RSA can facilitate the secure exchange of symmetric keys for faster encryption methods, allowing secure communication without the need for shared secrets.

 #### Generate New Private Key